redtilky/Irbis/README.md

 To being able to use _Irbis_ you'll need 3 things.
 A ZSH or BASH terminal, Selenium library and Python.

 ## How to install **Selenium**?
 It is so simple.
-Just visit the [Seleniums Website](https://pypi.org/project/selenium/) or run the command down below:
+Just visit the [Seleniums Website](https://pypi.org/project/selenium/) or run the command:
 ```pip install selenium```

 ## How to use _Irbis_?